 - Psychotropic medicine use – More and more children being put on these medications, particularly stimulants which are used for attention.Included in this are children being put on anti-psychotic drugs for various disorders.
-(It is important to note that anti-psychotics have long term and short term side effects).

 - Various chronic medical conditions – These conditions include obesity, high blood pressure.

 - Disability filings – For psychological psychiatric and neurological disorders.

 - Gender achievement gaps – Student IQ levels are dropping.
 This is more prominent in boys.